-Figure 8 below summarises the 20-year financial forecast for road infrastructure assets (from 2020/21to 2039/40) based on forecasts for each asset group contained in Section 5.
+Figure 8 below summarises the 20-year financial forecast for road infrastructure assets based on forecasts for each asset group contained in Section 5.
 Note: these costs exclude inflation and GST.

 Expenditure is identified by asset group under the headings of: